In Spanish there are two forms that can be used where in English you would use the past progressive tense "was/were +ing".

 Estuvimos almorzando hasta que acabamos con toda la comida y luego nos fuimos al cine.We were having lunch until we finished all the food and then we went to the cinema.

-See also Using El Preterito Imperfecto to describe a situation in the past.
+See also Using the imperfect tense in Spanish to "describe" a situation in the past.

 Remember that some gerunds are irregular.
 See: